Skip to main

 Teaching Assistantship

-The Department of Arts Administration is pleased to announce the availability of a full-time or half-time Teaching Assistantships for graduate students enrolled in the MA or PhD in Arts Administration.
-All TA positions begin in fall semester and operate only in the fall and spring semesters.
+The Department of Arts Administration is pleased to announce the availability of full-time or half-time Teaching Assistantships for graduate students in the MA or Phd in Arts Administration.

 There are two types of Teaching Assistantship Positions:

 Assistantships are awarded competitively on the basis of the applicant’s academic record, professional promise, training, and experience.
 To be eligible for an assistantship, applications for graduate admission must be on file for each applicant.
-To receive an assistantship, students must be admitted to the MA or PhD in Arts Administration.
+To receive an assistantship, students must be admitted to MA or PhD in Arts Administration.
+Teaching Assistants must be enrolled in a minimum of 6 credit hours per semester.
 Previous teaching experience is not a requirement.

 Be prepared to upload the following materials before beginning your application:

-3. A brief personal essay (1-2 pages) in which you discuss any teaching or related experiences and why you are interested in being a TA in the Department of Arts Administration; and
+1. A letter of interest (1-2 pages) in which you discusses any teaching or related experiences and why you are interested in being a TA in the Department of Arts Administration; and

-Teaching Assistant Applications are due on June 1.
+Teaching Assistant Applications are due on April 1 for priority consideration.
+If positions remain available, applications will be accepted until June 1.

 External Funding